kinnala/scikit-fem/README.md

 - Tom Gustafsson (Maintainer)
 - [Geordie McBain](https://github.com/gdmcbain)

-*By contributing code to scikit-fem, you are agreeing to release it under BSD-3-Clause, see LICENSE.*
+*By contributing code to scikit-fem, you are agreeing to release it under BSD-3-Clause, see LICENSE.md.*